akhtaranease/Predicting-loan-cases-using-Decision-Tree/README.md

-**Usage**

-The Jupyter notebook contains detailed code and analysis for the project.
-The main steps are:
+**The Jupyter notebook contains detailed code and analysis for the project.
+The main steps are:**

 Import libraries and dataset